HM Prison Wormwood Scrubs: The First World War

 The prison housed a number of conscientious objectors in the First World War, one of whom, the Quaker journalist Hubert W. Peet, wrote about the conditions there in 112 Days' Hard Labour (1917).

+1920 Hunger Strike

+In April 1920 Irish Republican prisoners demanded political status, when denied they began a hunger strike which led to their eventual release.
+During the strike large crowds supporting the Irish hunger strikers gathered outside of the prison and were attacked by local residents with more than 70 injuries reported.

 The Second World War

 During the Second World War, the prison was taken over by the War Department and the prisoners were evacuated to other prisons.
 The Security Service (MI5) was based at Wormwood Scrubs from 1939 to 1940.

 Modern era

+On 22 October 1966 KGB double-agent George Blake escaped from Wormwood Scrubs and fled to the Soviet Union.

 In 1979, IRA prisoners staged a rooftop protest over visiting rights.
 Sixty inmates and several prison officers were injured.
 In 1982, an inquiry blamed much of the difficulties on failings in prison management.
-The Governor, John McCarthy, had quit before the rioting.
+The governor, John McCarthy, had quit before the rioting.
 In a letter to The Times, he had described Wormwood Scrubs as a "penal dustbin".

 In the 1990s, a police investigation into allegations of staff brutality resulted in the suspension of 27 prison officers and the conviction of six for assault, though three later won appeals against conviction.
 The Prison Service paid out more than three million pounds in out-of-court settlements with ex-prisoners who had alleged brutality.
-The Chief Inspector of Prisons delivered a damning report on the conditions, in which the prison was told to improve or close.
+The chief inspector of prisons delivered a damning report on the conditions, in which the prison was told to improve or close.

-In March 2004, a further report from the Chief inspector stated that Wormwood Scrubs had greatly improved after making fundamental changes.
+In March 2004, a further report from the chief inspector stated that Wormwood Scrubs had greatly improved after making fundamental changes.
 Three quarters of inmates at the prison had said that staff treated them with respect, which was better than the national average.
 However, the report also stated that inmates spent too much time in their cells, and that only 36 per cent of eligible inmates were involved in education or work.

-In November 2008, another report from the Chief Inspector stated that conditions at Wormwood Scrubs had deteriorated since the last inspection.
+In November 2008, another report from the chief inspector stated that conditions at Wormwood Scrubs had deteriorated since the last inspection.
 Heightened prison gang activity had been detected, and 20 per cent of prisoners had failed drugs tests.

 The prison cell blocks are Grade II listed, with the gatehouse given the higher Grade II* rating.

 Major structural changes to the prison's management took place in 2013.
 In 2014, another report by the Inspectorate of Prisons was critical of the prison, describing it as "filthy".
-The inspectors also stated that there had been a failure to put into place recommendations by the Prisons and Probation Ombudsman to deal with suicide and self-harm.
-The Chief Executive of the Howard League for Penal Reform, a charitable body, said "I have never seen a public service deteriorate so rapidly and so profoundly."
+The inspectors also stated that there had been a failure to put into place recommendations by the prisons and probation ombudsman to deal with suicide and self-harm.
+The chief executive of the Howard League for Penal Reform, a charitable body, said "I have never seen a public service deteriorate so rapidly and so profoundly."